DecipherSomething/llama-models/README.md

 ```

 Llama 2 is a new technology that carries potential risks with use.
 Testing conducted to date has not — and could not — cover all scenarios.
-In order to help developers address these risks, we have created the [Responsible Use Guide](Responsible-Use-Guide.pdf).
-More details can be found in our research paper as well.

 ## Model Card
 See [MODEL_CARD.md](MODEL_CARD.md).